One-Health-Research-Consulting/RVF_SIR_Model/README.md

 The function, HypercubeSA, with 21 inputs is described.
 The main simulation code from 1-Run RVFV Simulations.R and Model 2 Mosquito hatch rates at daily timestep.R included in the function.
 After the simulation is run, six outcome functions are run.
 They are detailed when the function is called, but must be left in order as some require specific arguments and these are hard coded into the function.
 Further, they need to be in order so that the column names applied after the function is run labels the results correctly.
 If needed an option to save each simulation data file can be uncommented and used to evaluate the actual simulation if something more than the output summary is required.
 This was designed to run within an mclapply function.

+0. Parameter selection code:
+The above code and scripts run using the parameters for the exemplar simulation (or specific scenarios that change individual parameters.
+There were six parameters for which there were no reliable estimates available: transovarial transmission, the mortality rate of Aedes eggs, Aedes and Culex bite rates, and Aedes and Culex carrying capacity.
+To identify realistic estimates, a Latin hypercube sampling method was used to evaluate 80,000 combinations of these six parameters.

+This code is written in the file: 0_RVF_LHC_to_select_params.R.

+ A5.
+Analysis_5 Plot R0 changes at peak and mean populations.R evaluates the results of the 80,000 iterations of the Latin hypercube using six criteria:  mean annual seroprevalence was between 5-40%, the virus persisted for the entire simulation, at least one outbreak “spike” was detected, the ratio of infected Aedes eggs remain relatively constant during the simulation and the mean seroprevalence remained relatively constant during the simulation.
+An outbreak was considered a “spike” if the ratio of infected animals in that year compared to the average number of infected animals in the three years before and after was 2:1 or greater.
+The population of Aedes eggs and mean seroprevalence was determined to be “relatively constant” if the ratio of the mean value from the first half of the simulation to that of the second half of the simulation was within 0.9-1.
+For the infected Aedes eggs we averaged the annual maximum number of eggs.
+For the seroprevalence we averaged the annual mean seroprevalence.
+The iterations that met the 6 criteria were visually assessed and the closest match to the historical RVFV pattern was selected.
+The parameter values for the six parameters were then input into the parameter list (Model 1 - RVFV Optimized Parameters.R).